 Play it: Math Pac-Man at Math Game Time

 Can your puppy-filled canoe beat the others to the finish line?
-Solve the equations quickly to paddle your way to victory!
+Solve the equations quickly to paddle your way to victory.
+Students practice two-digit addition with this game.

 Play it: Canoe Puppies at Math Playground